 What other foods are bad for dogs?

 Besides different components of chocolate, other foods that should be avoided include onions, garlic, fruit pits and stems, macadamia nuts, nutmeg, grapes and raisins, alcohol, milk, and yeast dough.
+Try to buy quality food from trusted stores.

 What happens if dogs eat brownies?